Dreamland (Aztec Camera album): Release and Critical reception

 Trouser Press wrote that Roddy Frame "approaches a nirvana of cerebral passion on 'Valium Summer', 'Let Your Love Decide' and other ethereal treats."

-In a 2021 review of an Aztec Camera collection, Pitchfork thought that "Dreamland isn’t completely devoid of the indie rock arrangements that characterized earlier Aztec Camera releases, and even its most experimental tendencies feel firmly at home within the band’s extended catalog."
+In a 2021 retrospective review of Aztec Camera's catalogue, Rob Arcand of Pitchfork remarked that "Frame remains an intrepid lyricist unafraid to take his ballads into uncharted territory" and "Dreamland isn’t completely devoid of the arrangements that characterized earlier Aztec Camera releases, and even its most experimental tendencies feel firmly at home within the band’s extended catalog."